RyanYuuki/AnymeX/README.md

 </p>
 </div>

 ## ⚠️ Disclaimer
-- **Purpose**: AnymeX is a hybrid tracking and management tool for anime, manga, manhwa, and other media supported by AniList, MyAnimeList & Simkl.
+- **Purpose**: AnymeX is a hybrid tracking and management tool for anime, manga and other media supported by AniList, MyAnimeList & Simkl.
 This application is designed for tracking use only.
 - **Content Policy**: AnymeX does not provide, maintain, or host streaming extensions or copyrighted content.
 - **Responsibility**: Users are responsible for their actions.
 The developer disclaims all liability for misuse, including legal issues with third-party content or external sources.
 Any legal action should be taken against the providers of extensions, not AnymeX.

-## Support Us
+## ❤️ Support Us
 <a href='https://ko-fi.com/' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>
 > ⭐ **Star This Repository To Support The Developer And Encourage The Development Of The Application!**
 <details>